learn-co-students/dsc-probability-distributions-recap-atlanta-ds-062419/README.md

 ![png](index_files/index_11_1.png)

-We can further inspect cumulative Density functions (CDFs) for a given normal dataset in seaborn as shown below:
+We can further inspect cumulative Distribution functions (CDFs) for a given normal dataset in seaborn as shown below: